The NN Cannery looking southwest. Photo credit: Anne Pollnow, 2017, courtesy of Katherine Ringsmuth.

 After seven years of hard work, combining community enthusiasm and professional expertise, the NN Cannery was listed on the National Register in August 2021.
 The listing marked the first cannery in Bristol Bay to receive national recognition.
 Hopefully, it will not be the last.

 For an in-depth history of the Diamond NN Cannery, visit The NN Cannery History Project's website.
 You can watch student and professional films and access articles, oral histories, and other media from there.
 APA and the Diamond NN also dealt with the deadly 1919 Spanish Influenza, sending medical aid to villages and caring for Alaska Native orphans.
 The NN Cannery History Project researched those events and their ripple effects in Bristol Bay.
-Resources are highlighted below:
+Resources are highlighted below:- University of Alaska Fairbanks' Project Jukebox on the Diamond NN (oral histories)

 About the Author: